ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 After attending this workshop, you will be better able to:

-- understand the basic terminology and concepts of deep learning methods
+- Explain the basic terminology and concepts of deep learning methods.

-- understand and explain the applications and limitations of CNN
+- Summarise applications of different neural network architectures, including CNN.

-- select, apply and develop deep learning techniques in PyTorch.
+- Understand the implementation of neural networks in PyTorch, including their training and testing.

+- Apply a range of neural network architectures in PyTorch, including CNN, to data.

-- evaluate the performance of CNN
+- Assess the performance of a range of neural networks in PyTorch, including CNN.

+See also the [RCDS page](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/deep-learning/) of the course.

 ## Lectures